-We had some useful, interesting discussion at our West Seattle Block Watch Captains’ Network meeting this month.
-Many thanks to those of you who came to participate!
+We had some great discussion at our meeting yesterday.
+Thanks to all of you who participated!

 We were happy that Officer Todd Wiebke was able to attend, as well as others from the SW Precinct.
 We heard updates from Captain Pierre Davis about recent trends and how his officers have been successful at addressing them.
 Operations Lt.
 Ron Smith; Crime Prevention Coordinator, Mark Solomon; and outgoing Research Analyst, Jennifer Burbridge were also on hand.

 Officer Wiebke spoke about his work with the homeless population in the SW Precinct which includes West Seattle and South Park.
 He put a human face on this issue, describing some of the homeless individuals that he has met while doing this work.
 We were surprised to learn that some have jobs, but return to an encampment each night.